z4kn4fein/stashbox/docs/docs/guides/scopes.md

 import TabItem from '@theme/TabItem';

 # Scopes
 A scope is Stashbox's implementation of the unit-of-work pattern; it encapsulates a given unit used to resolve and store instances required for a given work.
 When a scoped service is resolved or injected, the scope ensures that it gets instantiated only once within the scope's lifetime.
-When the work is finished, the scope cleans up the resources by disposing every tracked disposable instance.
+When the work is finished, the scope cleans up the resources by disposing each tracked disposable instance.

 A web application is a fair usage example for scopes as it has a well-defined execution unit that can be bound to a scope - the HTTP request.
 Every request could have its unique scope attached to the request's lifetime.
 When a request ends, the scope gets closed, and all the scoped instances will be disposed.